json-schema-form/angular-schema-form/docs/index.md

 In the form definition you can refer to properties of an array item by the empty bracket notation.
 In the `key` simply end the name of the array with `[]`

+By default the array will start with one *undefined* value so that the user is presented with one a form, to supress this the attribute `startEmpty` to `true`

 Given the schema:
 ```json
 {